Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Connee Lloyd, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Anthony Russell, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.

-The following areas of the State of North Dakota have been designated as adversely affected by this declared major disaster:
+I do hereby determine the following areas of the State of North Dakota to have been affected adversely by this declared major disaster:

 BILLING CODE 9110-10-P